 Dale’s wife and daughter are Japanese, and he continues the struggle to learn the language.

 Detection and response are two security functions receiving a growing amount of attention and funding.
 This panel will debate: should asset owners deploy a SOC specialized and dedicated to ICS / OT / IoT or should this be integrated into an enterprise SOC.
-One proponent on each side and Dale moderating.
-The debate will quickly […]
+Dan Scali of Mandiant will take the enterprise SOC position, and Rob […]

 The results from Phase II will be announced, and the winning teams from Phase I and Phase II will be invited on the Main Stage for an award ceremony and interview.
 A second set of PCAP files will be presented to contestants on Thursday morning.
 These PCAP files will include a variety of new communication […]